docker/extensions-sdk/docs/dev/api/backend.md

 ### Deprecated extension backend communication

-!!! warning "Methods deprecated"

-    The methods below that use `window.ddClient.backend` are deprecated and will be removed in a future version.
+> The methods below that use `window.ddClient.backend` are deprecated and will be removed in a future version.
 Use the methods specified above.

 The `window.ddClient.backend` object can be used to communicate with the backend defined in the [vm section](../../extensions/METADATA.md#vm-section) of the